 The present ICORN Board, elected for the period 2014 - 2018, consists of:

-The Administration Centre handles the day-to-day running of the organisation.
+The Secretariat handles the day-to-day running of the organisation.
 It receives and screens applications from writers and artists.
 It verifies the danger and authenticates their work.
 It establishes contact between applicants and cities of refuge and guides and advises both parties throughout the whole process.
 The Centre also facilitates contact and co-operation between member cities, city co-ordinators, promotional arenas and writers/artists.
 It continuously strives to recruit more cities and to extend the network of organisations that can assist in the various stages of an application.

 Neither ICORN nor its individual cities have authority over the laws and regulations of any country.
 Therefore, the Administration Centre strongly discourages any applicants and candidates from relying on ICORN as their only option for refuge.